rbraun04/FloretDesignStudio/README.md

   </a>
 </p>

 > Floret Design Studio is an e-commerce web application for a florest business in Sun Valley, Idaho.
+The client requested full e-commerce apabilities, cart functionalities, swipe and pay pal.

 ### 🏠 [Homepage](www.floretdesignstudio.com)